michelegera/tmux-halcyon/README.md

 Look into custom/README.md for more details.

-Any file added to the custom folder will be preserved when updating catppuccin.
+Any file added to the custom folder will be preserved when updating halcyon.

 ## Configuration Examples